briannaschuh/briannaschuh/README.md

 - 📚 I hold a B.S. in Statistics and Data Science from Yale University.
 - 🔍 I am interested in statistical optimization, deep learning, and generative AI.

-Please feel free to connect with me on LinkedIn if you would like to chat!
+Please feel free to message me on LinkedIn if you would like to chat!

 <!--